NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/2_file_structure.rst

 Anatomy of an NWB File
 ======================

-First, we need to understand a few basic concepts of how an NWB is structured.
+First, we need to understand a few basic concepts of how an NWB file is structured.

 The goal of NWB is to package all of the data and metadata of a particular session into a single file in a standardized way.
 This includes the neurophysiology data itself, but also includes other data such as information about the data acquisition, experiment design, experimental subject, and behavior of that subject.
-The NWB schema defines data structures for the most common types of neurophysiology data.
-NWB currently supports the following experiment types:
+The NWB schema defines data structures for the most common types of neurophysiology data, such as:

 * extracellular electrophysiology (e.g., Neuropixel probes)
 * intracellular electrophysiology (e.g., patch clamping)